Drama

 GCSE Transition

-Year 9 is when students have the opportunity to build on the skills taught in Lower School, as well as explore aspects of Drama that form part of the GCSE syllabus.
-This will include studying and responding to Live Theatre, and the work of other performers; Devising Original Drama from a stimulus; exploring different styles of theatre, interpreting genre, and applying techniques to a scripted performance.
+Year 9 is when students have the opportunity to build on the skills taught in Lower School, apply them to real world contexts, as well as explore the key aspects of Drama that form part of the GCSE syllabus.
+This will include focusing on transferable skills, such as presentation skills, interviews etc; and studying and responding to Live Theatre, and the work of other performers; Devising Original Drama from a stimulus; exploring different styles of theatre, interpreting genre, and applying techniques to different types of performance.

 Students are mainly assessed through observation and opportunity to showcase their practical performance work each lesson.
 Students receive a range of feedback though teacher lead commentary, and peer assessed work.
 In Year 9, students are required to complete a written assessment at the end of their Live Theatre module.

-Prep is not set for Lower School Drama but is introduced in Year 9 when students will be required to complete tasks ahead of lessons; this might include line learning, research, and out of lesson rehearsals.
+Prep is not set weekly for Lower School Drama but does form part of the latter modules in Year 7 and in Year 8.
+It is further introduced in Year 9 when students will be required to complete tasks ahead of lessons; this might include line learning, research, and out of lesson rehearsals.

 Curriculum Maps